How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: Introduction

-Learning algorithms are generally designed under the assumption of IID data distributions.
-However, this assumption is violated in continual learning scenarios, where data distributions evolve constantly, preventing deep neural networks (DNNs) from adapting to new tasks without losing performance on previously learned ones (a.k.a. catastrophic forgetting).
-Quadratic regularization based methods address this problem by penalizing changes in model parameters that are important for previous tasks \cite{EWC, MAS, SI, RWalk}.
+With this motivation, in this work, we analyze \emph{quadratic regularization}, a popular technique for preventing catastrophic forgetting in DNNs.
+Specifically, quadratic regularization based methods penalize changes in model parameters that are important for maintaining performance on previously learned tasks.
 For example, if $\theta_{n}$ denotes model parameters corresponding to the $n^{\text{th}}$ task, $T_{n}$, then the total training loss under quadratic regularization follows

-where $L_{T_{n}}$ is a task-specific loss for the $n^{\text{th}}$ task, $\lambda$ is a regularization constant, $\theta_{n-1}^{*}$ is model parameterization at the end of $(n-1)^{\text{th}}$ task, $\alpha_{n-1}$ is the importance of parameters according to tasks $0$ to $n-1$, and $v^{(k)}$ indexes a vector $v$ at location $k$.
-Different regularizers define importance differently; for example, Aljundi et al.~\yrcite{MAS} define importance as the sensitivity of model output with respect to change in parameters, while Kirkpatrick et al.~\yrcite{EWC} define importance using the diagonal of Fisher information matrix.
+where $L_{T_{n}}$ is the $n^{\text{th}}$ task's loss, $\lambda$ is a regularization constant, $\theta_{n-1}^{*}$ is model parameterization at the end of $(n-1)^{\text{th}}$ task, $\alpha_{n-1}$ is the importance of parameters according to tasks $0$ to $n-1$, and $v^{(k)}$ indexes a vector $v$ at location $k$.
+Different methods define importance differently.
+For ex., \cite{MAS} define importance as the sensitivity of model output to changes in its parameters, while \cite{EWC} define importance as the diagonal of Fisher information matrix.